wundergraph/cosmo/rfc/custom-modules-v1.md

 	// The error is returned to the client as a GraphQL error

 	// Find the minimum cache control directive in the operation to calculate the final cache time.
-	// Finally, set the cache control header on the gateway response to the client in the OnGatewayResponse hook.
+	// Finally, set the cache control header on the router response to the client in the OnRouterResponse hook.
 	// The store is a shared context between all hooks and can be used to store and retrieve data. minAge := ctx.Directive.Args["maxAge"]
 	currentAge := ctx.store.Get("cacheControl")